SpaceVim/SpaceVim/README_zh_cn.md

 " alternatively, you can set this variable to load exactly what you want let g:spacevim_plugin_groups = ['core', 'web']

+" recommend to use layer function, all the layers's name can be find in `:h SpaceVim-layers` call SpaceVim#layers#load('layer_name')

-" if there is a particular plugin you don't like, you can define this variable to disable them entirely let g:spacevim_disabled_plugins=['vim-foo', 'vim-bar'] " if you want to add some custom plugins, use this options. let g:spacevim_custom_plugins = [
+" if there is a particular plugin you don't like, you can define this variable to disable them entirely let g:spacevim_disabled_plugins=['vim-foo', 'vim-bar']

+" if you want to add some custom plugins, use this options. let g:spacevim_custom_plugins = [
         \ ['plasticboy/vim-markdown', 'on_ft' : 'markdown'],